Classic Lemon Cupcakes

 Pinch of salt

-Preheat oven to 350 degree F. Line cupcake tins with liners.
+- Preheat oven to 350 degrees F. Line cupcake tins with liners.

-Pour batter into prepared cupcake liners and bake in the center of the oven for 12-15 minutes or until a cake tester comes out clean when inserted in center of cupcake.
+- Pour batter into prepared cupcake liners and bake in the center of the oven for 12-15 minutes or until a cake tester comes out clean when inserted in center of a cupcake.